 Address: Szewska 10

-Opening hours: From 10 am to 6 pm you go to the bridge for 8 zloty (reduced 5).
+Opening hours: From 10 a.m. to 6 p.m. you can visit the bridge for 8 zloty (reduced rate 5).

 Wroclaw was rightly the European Capital of Culture 2016.
 There is not only an art academy in the city.
 In many places of the city there are works of art to see.
 Sculptures are waiting for you almost everywhere.
 Galleries offer interesting modern art and also older works of art entice you to visit.